Time-optimal Convexified Reeds-Shepp Paths on a Sphere: Optimal Paths for

-\begin{lem} For $g<1$ and $U_{max}\geq1$ (or $r\leq\frac{1}{\sqrt{2}}$), the optimal path is of type $C$, $T$, $TC$ (or $CT)$, or a concatenation of $C$ segments joined by cusps or joined by $T$ segments, and any path containing a middle $C$ segment is not optimal. \end{lem} \begin{proof} From the phase portrait shown by Fig. \ref{fig:C-dC}, it is clear that for $0\leq\lambda_\mathcal{C}<\frac{1}{1+U_{max}^2}$, a nontrivial extremal path is a $C$ path.
-For $\frac{1}{1+U_{max}^2}<\lambda_\mathcal{C}<\frac{U_{max}^2}{1+U_{max}^2}$, it is a concatenation of $C$ segments joined by cusps, with each middle $C$ segment traversing the left or right half plane exactly once.
 For $\lambda_\mathcal{C}=\frac{1}{1+U_{max}^2}$, it is either a $T$ path, a $TC$ (or $CT$) path, or a concatenation of $C$ segments.
 Between two consecutive $C$ segments, if a path remains at the origin in Fig. \ref{fig:C-dC} for some duration, the $C$ segments are joined by a $T$ segment; otherwise, they are joined by a cusp.
 Furthermore, the middle $C$ segments traverse the left or right half plane at least once (if a middle $C$ segment passes through the origin instantly without transitioning into another half plane, it traverses the same half plane at least twice).